Honors Degree

 - Three Honors Elective courses: Here, bear in mind that the philosophy department's Advanced Course Requirement (below) satisfies the elective course requirements for Honors.
 So, no additional Honors elective courses are needed beyond meeting the requirements below.

-- These two sorts of Honors coursework may be completed at any time, whether prior to working on the Thesis, or concurrently with it.
+- The Honors coursework may be completed at any time, whether prior to working on the Thesis, or concurrently with it.

 - This involves completion of four philosophy courses at the 5000-level with a grade of B+ or better, and with at least one course each in Area I, Area II, and Area III.
 (The four official Areas of philosophy coursework are explained here).